top of page

 What are their flight patterns?
 Turkey Vultures spend most of their time soaring in the sky.
 They soar with their dark, long wings slightly raised in a “V” and make wide, wobbly circles.
 Turkey Vultures ride thermals high in the sky, soaring with very few wingbeats.
 They may soar in small groups.

 How else do they behave?
-On the ground, Turkey Vultures walk with an ungainly wobbly hop.
+On the ground, Turkey Vultures walk with an ungainly wobbly hop (see photo of Turkey Vulture in common area of Carillon at Stonegate).
 Outside of the breeding season, they form roosts of dozens of birds.
 When Turkey Vultures court, pairs perform a "follow flight" display where one bird leads the other through twisting, turning, and flapping flights for a minute or so, and repeated over some three (3) hours.
 Sometimes in the morning, they can be seen standing erect, wings spread in the sun, either warming up, cooling off, or drying off.

 What is for dinner?
 Turkey Vultures eat carrion or dead animals, which they find largely by their excellent sense of smell.
 Turkey Vultures almost never attack living prey